deltaclock/blog/content/posts/cross_compile_frida/index.md

 ## Hacky way: Debian

-As mentioned perviously, during my research _rush_, I didn't have the time to fully investigate _crosstool-ng_.
-I needed something that could help me get Frida compiled and running on the device, as fast as possible.
+As mentioned previously, during my research _rush_, I didn't have the time to fully investigate _crosstool-ng_.
+I needed something that could help me get Frida compiled and running on the device as fast as possible.
 The idea was to think like the system's developers, meaning the combination of glibc and GCC versions, would probably **not** be something very _exotic_.

-A quick search on the awesome website https://pkgs.org, [revealed](https://pkgs.org/search/?q=armel#) that indeed the _biggest_ Linux distributions offered pre-built `armel` compilers, the only problem was their included glibc version.
+A quick search on the awesome website https://pkgs.org, [revealed](https://pkgs.org/search/?q=armel#) that indeed the _biggest_ Linux distributions offered pre-built `armel` compilers; the only problem was their included glibc version.

 Taking a look at Debian's package search results for `libc6-armel-cross`, we can see that Debian _buster_ offers glibc version 2.28, close but not exactly my target's 2.24.

 {{< figure src="images/debian_pkgs.png" alt="Debian libc6-armel-cross package search." caption="Debian [libc6-armel-cross](https://packages.debian.org/search?keywords=libc6-armel-cross&searchon=names&suite=all&section=all) package search results." >}}

-I needed to go, hopefully, one version before to Debian _stretch_.
-The only reliable source for versioning of such old packages I found to be https://distrowatch.com.
+I needed to pick, hopefully, one version before Debian _stretch_.
+The only reliable source of versioning for such old packages I found to be https://distrowatch.com.

 Loading the full package list from distrowatch's page, allowed me to confirm my hypothesis!
 Debian _stretch_ contained exactly the package I was looking for!